 The other book is ‘Thriving in Love & Money.’
-This is not a book about budgeting or getting out of debt, rather it focuses on relationships.
+This is not a book about budgeting or getting out of debt, rather, it focuses on relationships.
 The greatest obstacle that Feldhahn found in her research is our lack of wanting to sit down with our spouse to talk about money.
 Communication is key.
-And in order to close the gap we need to first understand ourselves and then understand our spouse.
+And in order to close the gap, we need first to understand ourselves and then understand our spouse.
 Especially now, with many people out of work, money is a big concern and poses a strain in many relationships.
 She has an assessment tool online https://thriveinloveandmoney.com along with many other free resources.

 Revival & Reformation

 Finally, the last link is the revival & reformation website from the Seventh-day Adventist Church.
 It provides a plethora of resources for Bible study, prayer, and more that people may find beneficial.